Scientists Discover New Form Of Light That Could Change The Game In Quantum Computing

 With the researchers having come up with the aforementioned new form of light, they came up with their own theory to explain why the photons were interacting with each other in the experiment.
 As explained by Newsweek, they believe that the particles jump from one atom to the next in the same way that bees fly from one flower to another.
 This could lead to the creation of what the scientists call “polaritons,” or photon-atom hybrids that are created if multiple photons simultaneously pass by the same atom.
 This process, which could have the “polaritons” leaving the atom as a pair or a triplet, happens very quickly, lasting only a millionth of a second.

-Although the MIT press release mentioned fantastical applications for the new form of light, such as the creation of a Star Wars-style light saber, the most practical, realistic application could have something to do with quantum computers that could, in theory, come up with solutions for complex problems in a matter of split-seconds.
+Although the MIT press release mentioned fantastical applications for the new form of light, such as the creation of a Star Wars-style lightsaber, the most practical, realistic application could have something to do with quantum computers that could, in theory, come up with solutions for complex problems in a matter of split-seconds.
 Vuletic commented that if photons could be made to travel in pairs or triplets, light could potentially travel much faster, allowing for data to be crunched just as quickly to come up with the aforementioned solutions.